elderdk/pytmx/README.md

 # pytmx
-Python-written tool for handling tmx files.
+Python tool for handling tmx files.

 excel_to_tmx()
 --------------